 #2: Alder

-Although not the strongest hardwood, alder wood is resistant to bending and bowing, and it is easy to glue and machine.
+Although not the strongest hardwood, alder wood is resistant to bending and bowing, and is easy to glue and machine.
 It also stains evenly and beautifully, with a rustic, reddish pink hue grain and attractive knots.

 Pros

-- Lightweight and porous material
+- It is a lightweight and porous material

-- Low density compared to other hardwoods
+- It has low density compared to other hardwoods

 - Cost-effective material